- When the Firefox installer remains stuck on now installing, you should check your temporary files or the privileges of your Windows account.

-In this article, we’ll offer you a list of the most common installation problems for Mozilla Firefox as well as solutions.
+In this article, we’ll offer you a list of the most common installation problems for Mozilla Firefox as well as solutions to similar error messages.

 - Firefox won’t install Windows 10 – This issue can sometimes be caused by your antivirus.
 To fix it, disable your antivirus and check if that helps.

-- Firefox install stuck on downloading, housekeeping – Sometimes this issue can appear while trying to install Firefox using the standard installer.
+- Firefox installs stuck on downloading, housekeeping – Sometimes this issue can appear while trying to install Firefox using the standard installer.
 According to users, the solution is to download and use the full installer.

 - Firefox install takes forever – If your Firefox installation is slow, you might be able to fix the problem simply by trying to run it as an administrator.
 After doing that, check if the issue is still there.